uchicago-cs/chiwebsite/chirouter/installing.rst

 * ``-p PORT``: [Optional] Port that chirouter will listen on (mininet and POX will use this port to send the router its configuration information).
 Defaults to 23300.
+* ``-c FILE``: [Optional] When specified, produces a capture file (in PCAPNG format) with all the Ethernet frames sent/received by the routers.
+This file can be opened in Wireshark for analysis.
 * ``-v``, ``-vv``, or ``-vvv``: To control the level of logging.
 This is described in more detail in :ref:`chirouter-implementing`